 Cudduriedri or Cullurielli (depending on where you are from) is a festive fried delicacy, which is usually eaten during Christmas time.
 These are made with simple ingredients: flour, potatoes, salt and natural yeast and are then deep-fried.
 If you make a large batch, you can make some savoury and some sweet ones at the same time with the same dough.
 Savoury ones can be stuffed with mozzarella and tomato or anchovies (think small calzoni) and the sweet ones can be made into a ring doughnut shape and dusted with sugar.

-Here is the recipe for you to try on your own!
+Here is the recipe for you to try them on your own!

 1 kg of 00 type flour